ribtoks/code-jamming/_posts/2019-08-22-how-to-return-to-flow.md

 <!--more-->

 First of all I tried to answer the question what exactly information I need to continue from where I stopped.
 While I might remember some bits and pieces of what I did last night, on Monday morning it's almost impossible to remember what I was doing on Friday.
-So after all, I found these 3 questions to be the most important:
+So after all, **I found these 3 questions to be the most important**:

-- what global problem I was trying to solve
+- what global problem I was trying to solve?
-- what was already done in order to solve this problem
+- what was already done in order to solve this problem?
-- what should be done next in order to solve this problem
+- what should be done next in order to solve this problem?

 As I write it they seem to be quite obvious, however, it was an important step to ask the right questions, because they helped me to find the solution.